vishalpawarR/applied-accessibility/README.md

 - Note: Some online color picking tools include visual simulations of how colors appear for different types of colorblindness.
 These are great resources in addition to online contrast checking calculators.

 - Camper Cat is testing different styles for an important button, but the yellow (`#FFFF33`) `background-color` and the green (`#33FF33`) text `color` are neighboring hues on the color wheel and virtually indistinguishable for some colorblind users.
 (Their similar lightness also fails the contrast ratio check).
 Change the text `color` to a dark blue (`#003366`) to solve both problems.

+## 19 - Give Links Meaning by Using Descriptive Link Text :

+- Screen reader users have different options for what type of content their device reads.
+This includes skipping to (or over) landmark elements, jumping to the main content, or getting a page summary from the headings.
+Another option is to only hear the links available on a page.

+- Screen readers do this by reading the link text, or what's between the anchor (`a`) tags.
+Having a list of "click here" or "read more" links isn't helpful.
+Instead, you should use brief but descriptive text within the `a` tags to provide more meaning for these users.

+- The link text that Camper Cat is using is not very descriptive without the surrounding context.
+Move the anchor (`a`) tags so they wrap around the text "information about batteries" instead of "Click here".